MetaMask/test-snaps/packages/networkaccess/README.md

-# JSON-RPC Permissions Test Snap
+# network-access Endowment Test Snap

-This Snap is used to test the JSON-RPC permission.
+This Snap is used to test the network-access Endowment.